Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-HubAndSpoke.md

-## In this Section
+## Enterprise-Scale deployment with hub and spoke network topology

-TBD: Enterprise Scale Deployment Accelerator is a bla, bla, bla.
-In this quickstart, you will implement an Azure foundation that provides your Landing Zones with connectivity on-premises datacenters and branch offices by leveraging a hub and spoke network topology.

-Please refer to [AdventureWorks reference implementation](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/adventureworks/README.md) for further details on the Azure foundation enabled in this tutorial.
+This section will describe how to deploy an Enterprise-Scale Landing Zones platform with connectivity to on-premises datacenters and branch offices based on a hub and spoke network topology.
+Please refer to [AdventureWorks reference implementation](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/adventureworks/README.md) for further details on this reference architecture.

 ## Pre-requisites

-To provision your environment with the Deployment Accelerator, your user/service principal must have Owner permission at the Azure Active Directory Tenant root.
+To provision your Enterprise-Scale Landing Zones environment with the deployment experience in the Azure portal, your user/service principal must have Owner permission at the Azure Active Directory Tenant root.
 See the following [instructions](./Deploying-Enterprise-Scale-Pre-requisites) on how to grant access before you proceed.

 ### Optional pre-requsites